stefmsft/DeviceRebuild/README.md

 - You need to have a WIM file containing a WinPE with a modified startnet.cmd.
 >[!Nota]
 >The code of startnet.cmd used is in the git repo. refer to the [creating / Modifying startnet.cmd] section for inserting / modifying this code.
-- You need to prepare the WIM for a model
+- You need to prepare the WIMs partition for a model
-	- For that you reset a targeted model device so it boot in OOBE (Thru a "System reset" or by "sysprep /generalize /oobe / reboot")
+	- For that you will reset a targeted model device so it boot back in OOBE (Thru a "System reset" or by "sysprep /generalize /oobe / reboot")
-	- From here you boot in WinPE and capture de partitions following the naming _ModelName_-PartitionName.WIM (_ModelName_ on 7 Characters, PartitionName part of the following list : OS,SYSTEM,RECOVERY,MYASUS)
+	- From here you boot in WinPE and capture the partitions

+>[!Nota] If you capture them manually, follow naming _ModelName_-PartitionName.wim (_ModelName_ on 7 Characters, PartitionName part of the following list : OS,SYSTEM,RECOVERY,MYASUS)

 >[!Nota]
->There's a script (CaptureImage.bat) on the key (in the root directory) that can do the capture automatically for you.
-For that you need to modify the variable targetScript in config.ini file with the value "CaptureImage.bat".
+>There's a script (CaptureImage.bat) on the key (in the root directory) able to capture automatically the partition for you.
+For that you need to modify the variable _targetScript_ in config.ini file with the value "CaptureImage.bat".
 Then you boot on PE and the capture will be done automatically with the correct naming.

-See [WIM Repo] section for more details
-- You need to sync the git repo containing the tools I produce.
+- You need to sync the git repo containing the tools I produced.
 	- They contain :
 	  - A PowerShell script named ProduceKey.ps1
       - A variable file container named config.psd1
-		- A Sub-Directory named Scripts containing the script that will be used to wipe the device
+      - A Sub-Directory named Scripts containing the script that will be used during the PE operations.

 # USB Key Generation

-When all the prerequisites are met, and the repo scripts gathered you plug an USB Key in your device.
-Then you edit config.psd1 to reflect where is located the WinPE.WIM file (WinPE_WIM_Location variable) and the root directory holding the model WIMs (Device_Root_WIM_Location)
+To generate a rebuild Key you start by editing config.psd1 to reflect where is located the WinPE.WIM file (WinPE_WIM_Location variable) and the root directory holding the model WIMs (Device_Root_WIM_Location)
-The script will abort is the content of those variable is not valid.
+The script will abort is the content of those variable is not valid but you will be asked wether you wish to generate the PE partition or copy on the key the WIMs of a model previously captured (see below).

 Launch the ProduceKey powershell script and follow the questions

 Formating the USB key is optionnal.
 If the option is chosen then the copy of the PE content is automatically done.
-Otherwise you can choose to skip the operation as well
+Otherwise you can choose to skip the operation.

 In all case the scripts are refreshed to the key and you are finally asked if you wish the script to copy over the WIMs for a model.

 See below for more details